Differential system related to Krawtchouk polynomials: iterated regularisation and Painlev\'e equation: Iterated regularisation

 where $\hat{\phi}_{1,1}$ is given by~\eqref{phi11}, $\phi_{5,i^b},\ i=5,6$, $\Phi_{5,j^b},\ j=4,10$, are given by~\eqref{Phi54},~\eqref{phi55},~\eqref{phi56},~\eqref{Phi510} and $\phi_{Q,P}$ is defined by

 \end{theorem}

-Now, our main objective is to investigate connection between systems~\eqref{systUV11original}, \eqref{systUV21original}, \eqref{systUV31original}, \eqref{systuv54op1} and the $P_{V}$ equation.
-We tackle two approaches to find this connection.
-First we reduce systems~\eqref{systUV11original}, \eqref{systUV21original}, \eqref{systUV31original}, \eqref{systuv54op1} to second--order differential equations which, after applying a M\"{o}bius transformation, become $P_V$ for certain parameter values.
-The second alternative consists in performing one more blow--up to systems~\eqref{systUV11original}, \eqref{systUV21original}, \eqref{systUV31original}, \eqref{systuv54op1}.
-This leads to polynomial right--hand side systems, which can be also reduced to second--order differential equations that directly coincide with the $P_V$ equations with the same parameters as previously obtained for each system, without requiring any further transformation.
+Now, our main objective is to investigate the connection between systems~\eqref{systUV11original}, \eqref{systUV21original}, \eqref{systUV31original}, \eqref{systuv54op1} and the fifth Painlev\'{e} equation.
+We use two approaches to find this connection.
+First we reduce systems~\eqref{systUV11original}, \eqref{systUV21original}, \eqref{systUV31original}, \eqref{systuv54op1} to second--order differential equations which, after applying a M\"{o}bius transformation, become $P_V$ for certain values of the parameters.
+The second alternative consists in performing an additional blow--up to systems~\eqref{systUV11original}, \eqref{systUV21original}, \eqref{systUV31original}, \eqref{systuv54op1}.
+This leads to polynomial right--hand side systems, which can be also reduced to second--order differential equations that directly coincide with the $P_V$ equation with the same parameters as previously had been obtained for each system, without requiring any further transformation.